broktoram/mkdocs-mcq/README.md

   > Python does not automatically convert the string `"5"` to a number in this context.

 - [ ] No error, it will print `105`.
-  > Incorrect.
-While some languages might concatenate these, Python raises a `TypeError` instead.
+  > While some languages might concatenate these, Python raises a `TypeError` instead.
 ```
 ````